-The Company and subsidiaries recognize a provision for liabilities when an entity has a present legal or constructive obligation as a result of a past event.
+Company's group recognize a provision for liabilities when an entity has a present legal or constructive obligation as a result of a past event.
 It is probable that an outflow of economic benefits resources will be required to settle the obligation and reliable estimate can be made of the amount of the obligation.
-If some or all the expenditure is required to settle a provision, is expected to be reimbursed when it is virtually certain that reimbursement will be received if the Company and subsidiaries settles the obligation.
+If some or all the expenditure is required to settle a provision, is expected to be reimbursed when it is virtually certain that reimbursement will be received if company's group settles the obligation.
 The amount recognized should not exceed the amount of the provision.